nadilas/godaddy-oc-updater/README.md

 #### Optional
 - API_NEW_TTL - set it to an integer to update TTL as well
+- DOMAIN_NAMES_WHITELIST - a whitelist of A record names to be updated.
+  > Note: if no whitelist is provided all A records will be considered for update
 ## Run

 When the application runs it grabs the current public IP.